 example-clusterin the Name field.

-- Select a zone for the cluster from the Zone drop-down menu (us-central1-a is shown, below).
+- Select a region and zone for the cluster from the Region and Zone

 Use the provided defaults for all the other options.